No, Bari Weiss is not “Just Asking Questions”

 This has brought up an episode from her past: in the early 2000s, she led a campaign at Columbia University against a group of professors, accusing them of bias against Jewish students and claiming that they tried to silence Jewish students’ voices.
 Weiss’s group helped produce a documentary making those accusations, Columbia Unbecoming, and succeeded in getting the story enough attention to push the university to conduct an investigation.

 I took classes with Joseph Massad (as did Weiss; the Isreal-Palestine survey class) and Hamid Dabashi (Survey of Persian Literature), two of the main professors criticized by the documentary.
 I also took a class (Contemporary Islamic Civilization) with visiting professor Hosam Aboul-Ela.
-I never saw a single moment of silencing or even shouting down, in any of those classes — by professors or by students.
+I never saw a single moment of silencing or shouting down, in any of those classes — by professors or by students.

 My politics are closer to Massad’s than Weiss’s, but I had my own disagreements with Massad’s position on things.
-So keep that in mind when I say that 1) Massad welcomed dissenting views; 2) he eagerly, and fairly, debated every student I ever heard raise an argument in class; and 3) he was a very good debater.
+So keep that in mind when I say that: 1) Massad welcomed dissenting views; 2) he eagerly, and fairly, debated every student I ever heard raise an argument in class; and 3) he was a very good debater.
 He knew his history well, and wouldn’t let unsupported claims go by unchallenged.

 Partway through the semester, I heard that a Jewish student in the class who held elective office — I won’t name the student, but I know her through friends — had invited one of the academic deans (either Kathryn Yatrakis or Kathleen McDermott, I don’t remember which) to observe the class.